Mexico, U.S. seek to dispel tension over labor tweak to trade deal

 The row is the latest outbreak of tensions over trade in North America triggered by Trump’s decision to renegotiate NAFTA after he took office in 2017.

-Concerns about trade have cast a shadow over Mexico’s economy, which sends about 80% of its exports to the United States.
+Concerns about North American trading arrangements have cast a shadow over Mexico’s economy, which sends about 80% of its exports to the United States.

-Trump has worked to push Lopez Obrador into tightening Mexico’s borders and accepting migrants seeking asylum in the United States while their cases are heard in U.S. courts.
+Trump has worked to leverage Mexico’s dependence on its northern neighbor to push Lopez Obrador into tightening Mexico’s borders and accepting migrants seeking asylum in the United States while their cases are heard in U.S. courts.

-Mexico's peso MXN= on Monday strengthened to less than 19 per dollar, its strongest in more than five months.
+Mexico's peso MXN= on Monday strengthened to less than 19 per dollar, its strongest level against the greenback in more than five months.

 Reporting by Noe Torres and Julia Love in Mexico City and Susan Heavey in Washington; Writing by Dave Graham; Editing by Frank Jack Daniel and Alistair Bell and David Gregorio